Talking About Sex Can Be Hard — but This Will Help

 Here is a quick how-to guide to create your Intimacy Sandbox:

-1. Set aside uninterrupted time together.
-Give yourselves at least an hour and even a whole day.
+Set aside uninterrupted time together.
+Give yourselves at least a couple of hours and even a whole day.
 The longer the better!

-3. Come up with boundaries.
+Come up with boundaries.
 Do you want to explore clothed or naked?
 For an hour or three?
-Do you want to experiment with intercourse or would you to focus on everything but?
+Do you want to experiment with intercourse or with clothes-on sensual touch?

-4. Get your implements for your lab.
-Like a timer, water … maybe a snack if you’re going for a long session.
+Get your implements for your lab.
+Like a timer, towels, toys, water … maybe a snack if you’re going for a long session.
 Turn off phones; take the dog out to pee beforehand, to avoid later distractions.

-6. Afterwards, take some time to share feedback about what you liked and what you learned from this experiment.
+Afterwards, debrief.
+Share feedback about what you liked and what you learned from this experiment.

-The more you practice Discovery Conversations and Intimacy Sandbox, the more you will feel comfortable and uninhibited to communicate about sex in the moment.
+The more you practice verbal Discovery Conversations and physical Intimacy Sandbox, the more you will feel comfortable and uninhibited to communicate about sex in the moment.

 And you get to enjoy lots of pleasure in the process!